-DEFICIT RECOVERY PLAN
+DEFICIT RECOVERY CONTRIBUTIONS

-It is the Fund's objective that any funding deficit is eliminated as quickly as the participating employers can reasonably afford based on the Administering Authority's view of the employer's covenant and risk to the Fund.
+It is the Fund's objective that any funding deficit is eliminated as quickly as the participating employers can reasonably afford based on the Fund's view of the employer's covenant and risk to the Fund.

-Recovery periods will be set by the Fund on a consistent basis across employer categories where possible and communicated as part of the discussions with employers.
-This will determine the minimum contribution requirement and employers will be free to select any shorter deficit recovery period and higher contributions if they wish, including the option of prepaying the deficit contributions in one lump sum either on an annual basis or a one-off payment.
-This will be reflected in the monetary amount requested via a reduction in overall deficit contributions payable.
-The Administering Authority does retain ultimate discretion in applying these principles for individual employers on grounds of affordability and covenant strength.
+Deficit recovery periods will be set by the Fund on a consistent basis across employer categories where possible and communicated as part of the discussions with employers.
+This will determine the minimum contribution requirement and employers will be free to select any shorter deficit recovery period and higher contributions if they wish, including the option of prepaying the deficit recovery contributions in one lump sum either on an annual basis or a one-off payment.
+The Fund does retain ultimate discretion in applying these principles for individual employers on grounds of affordability and covenant strength.

-The key principles when considering deficit recovery are as follows:
+The key principles when considering deficit recovery plans are as follows: